Jem Karacan: Galatasaray

 On 8 July 2015, Karacan joined Galatasaray on a three-year contract following the expiration of his Reading contract at the end of the 2014–15 season.

 Karacan made his debut for the club in a 1–0 victory against Bursaspor in the Super Cup final, replacing Lukas Podolski in the final 10 minutes of the game.

 He made his Süper Lig debut against Gaziantepspor after replacing Yasin Öztekin, and Galatasaray won that match 2–1.
 Karacan played 90 minutes against Eskişehirspor where his team won 4–0, showing himself as a central midfielder both offensively and defensively.

-Karacan made his Campions League debut on 25 November 2015 completing 90 minutes away to Atlético Madrid in a 2–0 defeat.
+Karacan made his Champions League debut on 25 November 2015 completing 90 minutes away to Atlético Madrid in a 2–0 defeat.

 He scored his first goal for the club in a 4–0 win against Kastamonuspor in the Turkish Cup on 26 January 2016.
 This was his last appearance before leaving to join Bursaspor for the remainder of the season.

 Karacan left Galatasaray by mutual consent on 6 January 2017.